-What will really set the camera apart from other sub-£100 drones is the software that comes with the Tello app.
+What really sets the camera apart from other sub-£100 drones is the software that comes with the Tello app.
 This allows a range of different types of shots that are pretty automated and allow you to shoot some incredible photos and videos.

-EZ shots is the flagship shot type that DJI and Ryze are pushing allowing 360 degree shots followed by a quick and smooth upward pan out as the drone flies up in to the sky away from you and circle mode which will cause the drone to circle around a central spot whilst recording.
+EZ shots is the flagship shot type that DJI and Ryze are pushing allowing 360 degree shots, a quick and smooth upward pan out as the drone flies up in to the sky away from you and circle mode which will cause the drone to circle around a central spot whilst recording.

 For those who are wanting in on the POV experience but have not wanted to invest in the DJI Goggles then there is good news here.
 The Tello will work with standard smartphone VR headsets meaning you can enjoy true POV for under £20 – this is the first DJI product to ship that can be used with a non-proprietary headset and this seems pretty simple to get going with.

-We love the DJI/Ryze Tello and it looks like we were right to get over-excited by this new drone it bodes well for what 2018 should bring.
-DJI do not put their name to something lightly and the very fact that they are already pushing it on their website shows that they have real faith in this product.
+We love the DJI/Ryze Tello and it looks like we were right to get over-excited by this drone.
+DJI do not put their name to something lightly and the very fact that they are pushing it on their website shows that they have real faith in this product.

 Though it has its limitations, the Tello Ryze continues to sell well into 2020.
-That’s thanks to a price point that makes it super affordable and a very good level of tech bring provided.
+That’s thanks to a price point that makes it super affordable and a very good level of tech being provided.
 Not to mention DJI’s excellent marketing skills!

 The fact that the Tello can handle true POV in a standard VR headset and a 13 minute flight time could be a massive win for the leading UAV brand and the only negative at this stage is that the drone is more likely to be successful indoors than out – but for those looking to dip their toes in to FPV or selfie-drone territory then this could offer something different – this is the most accessible and fun drone of 2020 by far!

-The DJI Tello could be the best selling drone of 2018 - that is a bold statement to make when it hasn't been launched yet and probably won't be until Q2 of 2018.
-However, it looks to have everything it needs to dominate a growing market place of young fun seeking drone owners who want a bit of everything.
+The Ryze Tello drone powered by DJI continues to be a top seller as it has every year since launch.
+In the budget drone market, the Tello takes some beating and it looks to have everything it needs to dominate a growing market place of young fun seeking drone owners who want a bit of everything.

-The potential for educating the young (and old) on coding is a unique selling point and could see it used in schools and colleges and having the ability for POV with non-proprietary VR headsets is a game changer for DJI and a killer app to boot means that this drone could literally be flying off the shelves.
+The potential for educating the young (and old) on coding is a unique selling point and could see it used in schools and colleges and having the ability for POV with non-proprietary VR headsets is a game changer for DJI.
+Give it a killer app to boot and it means that this drone is literally flying off the shelves.